 Don’t forget that UK organisations with more than 250 employees are required by law to submit their gender pay gap figures to the government.
-This requirement aims to promote gender equality in the workplace and improve transparency in pay practices.
+This requirement aims to promote gender equality and diversity in the workplace and improve transparency in pay practices.
 However, collecting and reporting this data can be a time-consuming and complex process for SMEs, particularly those with limited HR resources.
 This is where HR software – such as Ciphr HR – can help.

 Ciphr HR can streamlines the process of collecting and analysing data related to the gender pay gap, helping SMEs collect relevant data on employee salaries, job roles, and demographics, and calculate the gender pay gap figures automatically.
 This can save HR staff significant time and effort, reducing the risk of errors and ensuring compliance with legal requirements.

-Modern HR software such as Ciphr HR can provide insights and analytics that help SMEs understand all facets of their people management – not just their gender pay gaps.
+Modern software for HR such as Ciphr HR can provide insights and analytics that help SMEs understand all facets of their people management – not just their gender pay gaps.
 Look for an HR system that can automatically generate reports, and distribute them to key stakeholders, so your organisation can make more informed decisions about, for example, pay, absence management, and training initiatives.